khammersmith17/mini-vim/README.md

 Ctrl-t = Theme

 ## Search Mode
-Type test to search.
+Type text to search.
 The cursor will move to the first match.
 The screen state will revert to pre search state when there are no matches.\
 Ctrl-n = Move to next match.\
 Esc = Revert screen state to pre search.\
 Enter = assume current screen state in search